701.822.RACE (7223) racenodak@gmail.com

 • Has held a minimum of two (2) different Board positions

-• Has advocated of advancements and made a significant mark on Nodak Speedway’s history
+• Has advocated for advancements and made a significant mark on Nodak Speedway’s history

 Volunteer